 - Bake the bagels and reduce the heat to 200C degrees.

-- Remove from the oven and serve your bagels with any topping that you like and enjoy (I added some smoked salmon and Greek yogurt with dills).
+- Remove from the oven when they are golden brown and serve your bagels with any topping that you like and enjoy (I added some smoked salmon and Greek yogurt with dills).

 PS: If you use dry yeast follow the instructions on the package.